-Stem cells are special cells found in very early stage embryos (i.e., 5 days after fertilization of an egg) and in some types of adult tissue.
-Stem cells are "undifferentiated" cells (sometimes referred to as "pluripotent").
-This means that they have not yet developed into a cell that performs a specialized function (e.g., skin, heart, or nerve cells); and they can, under certain circumstances, give rise to all cell types in the human body and can continue to grow indefinitely.
+What are stem cells?Embryonic stem cells are special cells found in very early stage embryos (fertilized eggs).
+They are undifferentiated cells.
+This means that they have not yet developed into a cell that performs a specialized function (such as skin, heart, or nerve cells).

 The 3 types of stem cells are differentiated by what they can become:

 - Totipotent cells become any cell in the human body or placenta.
 They are found only in the first few divisions of a fertilized egg.

 - Pluripotent stem cells can become any type of cell in the human body and can grow indefinitely.
 These are found throughout the fetus’s growth until it is born.

 - Multipotent stem cells can only become specialized kinds of cells or tissue (such as heart, blood, or lungs).
 These cells are found in blood from the umbilical cord and in people after birth.

 Why are stem cells important?The ability to identify and grow human embryonic stem cells (hESCs) can affect the way medical diseases are treated.
 Researchers predict that, if they can grow these stem cells in the laboratory, hESCs can be used to create various cells to treat a wide range of diseases and conditions, including Parkinson disease, Alzheimer disease, cancer, spinal cord injury, and juvenile-onset diabetes.

 Why is stem cell research controversial?Controversy regarding stem cell research revolves around when life is defined.
 Some believe the embryo should be afforded the same protection as would a child or adult and therefore no research should be allowed.
 Others believe the embryo is a distinct entity that has the potential for life and should be handled with special respect, which would allow for research under strict criteria.